-During this trip, Jeff and I opted to cast jigs.
+Casting small pan fish jigs can be an absolute blast.
 As you'll see in the video below, the 1/8 ounce Eagle Claw tin ball head jigs with 2 inch soft plastic tails can be an exciting way to fool crappies.

-How To Find Black
+How To Find Black Crappies

 Fishing from a Jon Boat with a trolling motor can be a highly effective way to freshwater fish on Cape Cod and throughout Massachusetts.

 Black crappies will often hang out in schools in specific areas of a pond, so having the mobility of a Jon Boat (or kayak) is really helpful.

 For example, during the April 23rd 2021 trip which is featured in the video at the top of this post, we'd often catch several crappies back-to-back in one spot, and then nothing in another.